lightningspirit/WordPress-Functions-Ahead/README.md

 WordPress-Functions-Ahead
 =========================

-WordPress Functions Ahead is plugin a set of proposed new functions and tweaks for future versions of WordPress
+WordPress Functions Ahead is a plugin/package of some new WordPress functions and classes to help plugin and theme developers.

+See the Wiki for more information and API.